bfindell/euclidthegame/README.md

 A year ago I posted the idea for this game at stackexchange: http://math.stackexchange.com/questions/373672/about-euclids-elements-and-modern-video-games

 I hoped that I could inspire game developers to make such a game.
-Well, I failed !
+Well, I failed!
 But I did inspire myself to learn a little bit about html/javascript and geogebra, and in this way, I was able to make this game.

 If you have worked with geogebra, it may be not so hard to contribute to new levels.
-I've written a couple of function that make it easy to test if objects/lines/circles are drawn:
+I've written a couple of functions that make it easy to test if objects/lines/circles are drawn:

 ```javascript
 function ggbOnInit() {